apache/incubator-kie-kogito-runtimes/README.txt

 download into another location and specify it with -DlocalEclipseDrop=/folder/jboss-rules/local-eclipse-drop-mirror.

-NOTE: you MUST use maven version 2.0.9 or 2.0.10 to build because of surefire maven plugin classpath problems.

 The following builds all the jars, the documentation and the eclipse zip with a local folder specified to avoid downloading eclipse: mvn -Declipse -Ddocumentation clean install
      -DlocalEclipseDrop=/folder/jboss-rules/local-eclipse-drop-mirror

-You can produce distribution builds, which puts everything into zips, as
+You can produce distribution builds, which puts everything into zips, as follows: mvn -Declipse -Ddocumentation clean install
-follows:
-mvn -Declipse -Ddocumentation clean install
     -DlocalEclipseDrop=/folder/jboss-rules/local-eclipse-drop-mirror
 mvn -Ddocumentation -Declipse -DskipTests package javadoc:javadoc assembly:assembly